 In order to capture the essence of unconventional computation, we take a parallel computer as its generic model.
 Our choice is quite appropriate as this model is representative of the widest possible range of contemplated unconventional computers.
 Indeed, parallelism in one way or another is at the very heart of most unconventional computers proposed to date, including for example, quantum computers, biological computers (in vivo and in vitro), analog neural networks, chemical computers, and so on.
 Furthermore, the computational problems to be studied in this paper, require a certain degree of parallelism for their successful completion.
-Therefore, only an unconventional computer capable of parallel computing has any hope of tackling these tasks.
-It is important to note, however, that our choice of a parallel computer as a generic unconventional model is only for illustration purposes: Our result regarding the impossibility of achieving universal computation applies independently of this choice.
+Therefore, only an unconventional computer capable of parallel computer as a generic unconventional model is only for illustration purposes: Our result regarding the impossibility of achieving universal computation applies independently of this choice.
 In this context, a parallel computer allows us to underscore the fact that each computational problem we present is indeed solvable, though not by any putative universal computer (whether conventional or unconventional).
-For each problem, a computer capable of n operations in a given time unit, and purporting to be universal, can perform a computation that demands this many operations in that time unit, but not one requiring n+1 or more operations.
+For each problem, a computer capable of n operations in a given time unit, but not one requiring n + 1 or more operations.